Where we teach and celebrate the indigenous way of life

-In previous years, participants in our practical workshops have honed their skills with each other in making tools, baskets, boats, shelters, and other ways of sourcing and using materials from the rain forest as part of daily life at home.
+Participants in our practical workshops have honed their skills in making tools, baskets, boats, shelters, and other ways of sourcing and using materials from the rain forest as part of daily life at home.
 They reconnect with their traditional science and wisdom, bring the community together and share their cultural heritage.

 The best of all worlds

 With an eye towards the future for the next seven generations, our programs complement these ancestral practices with workshops given by experts on environmentally sustainable infrastructure development.
-We foster informed community-wide discussion about how best to incorporate newer imported technologies, participate in local and global economies, and grow in alignment with traditional indigenous world views.
+We foster informed community-wide discussion about how best to incorporate imported technologies, participate in local and global economies, and grow in alignment with traditional indigenous world views.